Christopher de Leon: 2020s: Continued presence in film and television

-In 2020, De León played a supporting role in the drama series Love Thy Woman.
+In 2020, De Leon played a supporting role in the drama series Love Thy Woman.
 He next appeared in an episode of the anthology series I Can See You, the following year.
 He also made a special appearance in the drama series Huwag Kang Mangamba.
-In 2021, De León had a supporting role in Erik Matti's crime thriller On the Job: The Missing 8.
+In 2021, De Leon had a supporting role in Erik Matti's crime thriller On the Job: The Missing 8.
 In 2022, he played a supporting role in the action drama series Lolong.
-Before its premiere, De León revealed in an interview that he performed all of his stunts.
-In 2023, De León reprised his role in the psychological thriller Cattleya Killer, the sequel to the 1996 film Sa Aking mga Kamay.
+Before its premiere, De Leon revealed in an interview that he performed all of his stunts.
+In 2023, De Leon reprised his role in the psychological thriller Cattleya Killer, the sequel to the 1996 film Sa Aking mga Kamay.

-Also in 2023, De León was cast as the main antagonist in the action drama series Batang Quiapo, based on the 1986 action-comedy film of the same name.
+Also in 2023, De Leon was cast as the main antagonist in the action drama series Batang Quiapo, based on the 1986 action-comedy film of the same name.
 The same year, he reunited with Vilma Santos for their 25th film together, When I Met You in Tokyo, which premiered at the Metro Manila Film Festival.

 Other ventures

 Political career

-In 2007, De León decided to run as vice governor of the province of Batangas.
+In 2007, De Leon decided to run as vice governor of the province of Batangas.
 He was supposed to be the running mate of incumbent vice governor Ricky Recto but instead ran with former Batangas police director Nestor Sanares; he lost to Mark Leviste.
 He ran once more in 2010, this time for board member of the Second District of Batangas, which he won.
 Garnering the highest number of votes among those elected, he became Senior Board Member of Batangas.
-In 2013, he was a candidate for the 2nd Congressional District of the province of Batangas but lost to Rep. Mandanas' chief of staff, Raneo Abu.
+In 2013, he was a candidate for Batangas's 2nd congressional district but lost to incumbent representative Hermilando Mandanas's chief of staff, Raneo Abu.